enzo-project/enzo-dev/doc/manual/source/user_guide/EmbeddedPython.rst

 directory will be imported, but it will search the entire import path as well.
-Every ``PythonSubcycleSkip`` subcycles, at the bottom of the hierarchy in ``EvolveLevel.C`` the entire grid hierarchy and the current set of parameters will be exported to the enzo module and then user\_script.main() will be called.
+Every ``PythonSubcycleSkip`` subcycles, at the bottom of the hierarchy in ``EvolveLevel.C`` the entire grid hierarchy and the current set of parameters will be exported to the Enzo module and then user\_script.main() will be called.

 How to Run
 ----------

-By constructing a script inside ``user\_script.py``, the enzo hierarchy can be accessed and modified.
+By constructing a script inside ``user\_script.py``, the Enzo hierarchy can be accessed and modified.
 The analysis toolkit
 `yt <http://yt.enzotools.org/>`_ has functionality that can abstract much of the data-access and handling.
 Currently several